Giselle Corbie-Smith

-Giselle Corbie-Smith is the Kenan Distinguished Professor of Social Medicine at the University of North Carolina School of Medicine.
+Giselle Corbie-Smith is an American physician who is the Kenan Distinguished Professor of Social Medicine at the University of North Carolina School of Medicine.
 She serves as Director of the UNC Center for Health Equity Research and Associate Provost of the Institute of Rural Innovation.
 She was elected to the National Academy of Medicine in 2018.
 Her research considers racial disparities in healthcare.

 Early life and education

 Corbie-Smith didn't realise that she wanted to become a physician as a child, but volunteered at her local hospital as a teenager.
 Her mother was a nurse.
 She eventually studied biology and genetics at Cornell University and graduated in 1986.
 During her senior year of college she decided that she wanted to pursue a medical career, but had not taken her Medical College Admission Test (MCAT)s, and wanted to earn money.
 She spent a year working for the Brooklyn Board of Education and in a genetics lab.
 She moved to the Albert Einstein College of Medicine for a Doctor of Medicine (MD), which she completed in 1991.
 When she was in a third year of medical school, Corbie-smith recognised the importance of the doctor–patient relationship.
 Albert Einstein College of Medicine is in The Bronx, and Corbie-Smith recognised there how social factors impact people's physical and mental health.
 She was a medical resident at the Yale University School of Medicine.
 Corbie-Smith was inspired by a lecture from Nicole Lurie to research health disparities.
 After the lecture she started to become more aware of health disparities in her own medical practise, and noticed that black patients did not receive the same diagnoses or treatment as their white counterparts who presented with the same symptoms.
 In 1998 she joined Emory University for a master's in clinical research, and held a clinical ethics fellowship at the Center for Ethics in Public Policy and Professions.